simaomsarmento/PairsTrading/README.md

 ## Notes:

 - The files have been organized in folders to make this repo tidier.
-Nevertheless, the code presented in the notebooks and in the "trainer" files presumes the class files are in the same directory.
+Nevertheless, the code presented in the notebooks and in the training files presumes the class files are in the same directory.
 - To rerun the notebooks or the training files the path to the classes must be adapted.

 Data available in: https://www.dropbox.com/sh/0w3vu1eylrfnkch/AABttIlDf64MmVf5CP1Qy-XOa?dl=0